cracktiest/Productivity_firmware/README.md

 ## LOG CHANGED

+## PATCH 1.9 (Aug 16)
++ D1R2 firmware has been upgraded
++ More stable WiFi connection
++ D1R2 limit switch connected to D5 GPIO and GND (due to high logic in D5)
++ D1R1 limit switch connected to D8 GPIO and VCC
++ Bundle program has been attached to RFID function

 ### PATCH 1.8
 + Much feature has been added, can't explain one by one
 + More stable program